Raiha and Joker in Flame of Recca. Kurei even compared Raiha to a Japanese warrior who pretended to be an idiot, to make others underestimate him.

 Eikou no Napoleon-Eroica we have the title character, Napoleon Bonaparte.
 His insignificant looks, initial poverty and inexperience with women and politics are genuine, but he uses them to appear much stupider and weaker than he is, only to suddenly show exactly why he was promoted from captain to brigadier general after his first real battle.
 The best example of this is at Austerlitz, where he plays the tzar Alexander I, the Holy Roman Emperor Franz II and all their generals like fiddles by feigning weakness (to be fair, Kutuzov not only saw through the act but actually expected him to pull something like this, but was ignored and overruled multiple times), only to suddenly turn the tables on them and utterly and completely defeat the Austro-Russian army.

-In the manga version of Sailor Moon, Minako.
-She is genuinely The Ditz, but exaggerates this big time to be underestimated (and for fun) and is by far the most battle competent of the Sailor Senshi.
+In the manga she is genuinely The Ditz, but exaggerates this big time to be underestimated (and for fun) and is by far the most battle competent of the Sailor Senshi.
 The only ones who actually know are Rei (figured it by the final arc, probably after wondering how the hell Minako was able to use her exact exorcism technique in the Exam Battle specials), the Three Lights (who actually call her out on this.
-Minako immediately dropped the act and threatened to kill them if they didn't drop theirs), and Artemis (who lives with her).
+Minako immediately dropped the act and threatened to kill them if they didn't drop theirs), and Artemis (who lives with her and is too familiar with her personality to be fooled-and was there when she started putting on the act).